WafCool/v2oricuy/README.md

 // Credits
 - Thanks to Eskeyz
 - Thanks to dkmpostor
-- Thanks to @Natasya
-- Thanks to Arnazsys
+- Thanks to Khfxj [ For showing how to encrypt ]
-- Thanks to user
+- Thanks to @Natasya [ For sharing ideas ]

 // My social media
 - Telegram : https://t.me/liblbs